ReganRyanNZ/songbase/README.md

 Id's of all songs with "tune" in the lyrics:
 [2168, 752, 478, 433, 439, 507, 514, 626, 627, 631, 719, 624, 515, 751, 1105, 1595, 520, 2129, 1603, 782, 1613, 957, 1512, 1457, 168, 336, 899, 3970, 1334, 345, 1307, 539, 352, 531, 549, 1305, 318, 524, 453, 2018, 1926, 398, 567, 2045, 46, 4325, 4277, 1608]

+- How do we store alternate tunes?
+An array of strings?
+Or a json so the tune has a title => lyrics structure?
+- How do we signal to the user that there are alternate tunes?
+- What do we do if there are alternate tunes, but no word changes, and the user has toggled off chords?
+Hide the other tune buttons

 ### Better analytics